NomadsReach/Fallout-Anomaly/README.md

 - # ⚠️ Important Note: ENB DOWNLOAD ISSUE ⚠️

    - If your download fails for ENB you need to download the file manually and place it into your download folder.
-Find the ENB file [here](http://enbdev.com/mod_fallout4_v0496.htm)
+Find the ENB file [here](http://enbdev.com/mod_fallout4_v0496.htm)  DO NOT EXTRACT THE FILE!
+Just move the download to the Anomaly Downloads folder that has been created by your set paths from Wabbajack.
 ---
 ## Updating Fallout Anomaly